thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 ```
 sudo apt-get install -y python3 ffmpeg libdvdread4 libbluray-bdj libdvdcss2 udisks2
-pip install -r requirements.txt
+pip install -r ../txt/requirements.txt
 ```

 **MakeMKV tarballs required for Docker build**
-The Dockerfile expects `makemkv-oss-1.18.2.tar.gz` and `makemkv-bin-1.18.2.tar.gz` to be present in the `linux-video-encoder` directory (same folder as the Dockerfile) when building from a clean checkout.
+The Dockerfile expects `makemkv-oss-1.18.2.tar.gz` and `makemkv-bin-1.18.2.tar.gz` to be present at the repo root (same level as `necessary-scripts`) when building from a clean checkout.
 If they are missing, the build will fail during the `COPY makemkv-*.tar.gz` steps.
-Place both tarballs there (they live at the repo root in `/AutoEncoder` by default) before running `docker compose build`, or let `scripts/install_and_run.sh` download them automatically.
+Place both tarballs there before running `docker compose build`, or let `necessary-scripts/install_and_run.sh` download them automatically.

 If you are working with blurays you'll need 'makemkv'.
 Depending on your OS you will have different [installation methods](https://makemkv.com/downloads)

 ### Host USB helper (recommended for reliable hotplug)
 On the host (not in the container), install the helper that listens on 0.0.0.0:8765 and performs USB refresh/mounts when the UI button is clicked:
 ```
-curl -fsSL https://raw.githubusercontent.com/thashiznit2003/AutoEncoder/main/linux-video-encoder/scripts/install_usb_host_helper.sh -o /tmp/install_usb_host_helper.sh \
+curl -fsSL https://raw.githubusercontent.com/thashiznit2003/AutoEncoder/main/necessary-scripts/install_usb_host_helper.sh -o /tmp/install_usb_host_helper.sh \
   && chmod +x /tmp/install_usb_host_helper.sh \
   && /tmp/install_usb_host_helper.sh
 ```